Philip Rivers: 2003 season

 As a senior in 2003, Rivers threw for 4,491 yards and 34 touchdowns in 12 games, capping his career as the most productive and durable quarterback in ACC history.

 In the 2003 season, Rivers passed for over 300 yards eight times and 400 yards four times to go along with 29 touchdowns in the regular season.
-He led the ACC in passing attempts, completions, yards, and touchdowns.
+He led the NCAA in passer rating (170.5) and completion percentage (72%).
+He also led the ACC in passing attempts, completions, yards, and touchdowns.
 NC State finished with a 7–5 record to qualify for a bowl game.

 Rivers's time at NC State had a positive ending, leading the Wolfpack to a 56–26 win over Kansas in his third Tangerine Bowl.
 In the victory, he threw for a career-high 475 yards and five touchdowns.
 Philip earned his second straight bowl MVP award.
 At the end of the season, Rivers was named ACC Player of the Year for the 2003 football season and ACC Athlete of the Year for 2003–04.
 He was considered a Heisman candidate during the season, but he was not invited to the Heisman Trophy presentation, where he finished in seventh place.